-DENR Criteria to Determine Ground Water Discharge and Monitoring Requirements for Concentrated Animal Feeding Operations Not Located over a Shallow Aquifer Counties wi Counties with Zoning and Wellhead Protection Ordinances Large C AFOs Medium and Small CAFOs Units Any Size Operation Any Size Operation New Feeding Operation (After July 1, 1997): • Ground Water Discharge Permit and • Ground water monitoring required.
-Existing or Expanding Feeding Operation: Ground water monitoring required.
-If the county requires state approval or a valid water pollution complaint is filed on the livestock feeding operation; or the producer requests coverage under a state general permit, DENR will use the criteria described in the general permit for concentrated animal feeding operations to determine if a ground water discharge permit and/or ground water monitoring is required.
-If a producer is not required by either local or state law to obtain coverage under a state general permit, but requests plans and specifications approval, ground water monitoring will be required.
-Producer has the option of applying for a ground water discharge permit.
-Operation must comply with local government ordinances.
+DENR Criteria to Determine Ground Water Discharge and Monitoring Requirements for Concentrated Animal Feeding Operations Not Located over a Shallow Aquifer Counties without Zo oning and Wellhead Protection Ordinances Counties with Zoning and Wellhead Protection Ordinances Large CAFOs Medium and Small CAFOs Units Any Size Operation Any Size Operation New Feeding Operation (After July 1, 1997): Ground Water Discharge Permit and Ground water Ground water ing or nding approval or a valid water pollution complaint is filed on the livestock feeding operation; or the producer requests coverage under a state general permit, DENR will use the Operation must comply with local government ordinances.
 If a valid water pollution complaint is filed, or if the producer requests coverage under a state general permit, ground water monitoring will be required.
 If a producer is not required by local or state law to obtain coverage under a state general permit, but requests plans and specifications approval, ground water monitoring will be required.
-If the operation is outside a wellhead protection area, the producer has the option of applying for a ground water discharge permit.
 Ground Water Discharge Permit not required.
-Monitoring may be required if site- specific conditions warrant monitoring to protect localized, shallow ground water supplies.
+Monitoring may be required if site-specific conditions warrant monitoring to protect localized, shallow ground water supplies.

 All feeding operations must be in compliance with South Dakota Ground Water Quality Standards.
-A Ground Water Discharge Permit allows the producer to have a limited zone where ground water may be impaired. \Shallow aquifer is defined in SDCL 34A-3A-24 passed by the 1997 Legislature.
+A Ground Water Discharge Permit allows the producer to have a limited zone where ground water may be impaired.

+^{}Shallow aquifer is defined in SDCL 34A-3A-24 passed by the 1997 Legislature.